empathyco/academy-batches/Path/batch_fall2022/blog/front.md

 ----------------------------------------------------------------

 # Week 2
-Our second week working was dedicated to "CSS Responsive" and we learned from [Guillermo Cacheda](https://github.com/CachedaCodes).
+Our second week working on the frontend path was dedicated to "CSS Responsive" and we learned from [Guillermo Cacheda](https://github.com/CachedaCodes).

 | **Path Owner** | **Content Deliverer** |
 | --- | --- |